timloveday1/digital-writing-folio/exercises.md

 - Work with an important literary aspect that takes advantage of the capabilities and contexts provided by the stand-alone or networked computer.

-- Typically far more accessible as a form
+- Typically far more accessible as a form, but presents a new range of socio-political

 - Often involves non-static elements

+- Work doesn't necessarily need intent, and can be created without a 'human author'

 - Often blurs the boundaries between 'art' and 'literature'

 - There's a technical 'gatekeeper'

 - As Electronic Literature is so broad it's difficult to define

+- Utilises 2nd person more frequently than print

+- Sometimes there's a frustrating feeling that the work can be limitless or infinite

+- Can have audio/visual/text aspects

+- Non-linear, multiple reads

+- There's an expectation that you 'learn' to read the work